FrancisBanville/ms_interpreting_probabilities/README.md

 Metawebs [@Dunne2006Network] are networks of potential interactions over broad spatial, temporal, and taxonomic scales (e.g., food webs at the continental scale).
-Potential interactions describe the biological capacity of taxa to interact, which is typically assessed at the regional scale.
+Potential interactions describe the biological capacity of taxa to interact under optimal or feasible environmental conditions, which is typically assessed at the regional scale.
 Metawebs of probabilistic interactions are particularly useful in situations where there is uncertainty in the ability of taxa to interact.
+They may also be used as informative priors of local interactions.

+In contrast to local networks, where interaction probabilities arise from the processes of the interaction and the lack of information on the conditions, interaction probabilities in metawebs solely result from a lack of knowledge.
-This uncertainty frequently arises due to insufficient interaction data, especially for taxa that have not yet been observed to co-occur, and uncertainties in trait-matching models.
-As data accumulates, interactions in metawebs should tend towards binarity, approaching probability values of $0$ (repeatedly failing to observe an interaction between two co-occurring taxa) and $1$ (observing an interaction at least once).
-Although *neutrally* forbidden interactions [i.e., between rare species, @Canard2012Emergencea] tend to have low probability values in local networks, they may have higher probabilities in the metaweb (i.e., when species' biological traits can support an interaction if they were to encounter each other).
+This uncertainty arises due to insufficient interaction data, especially for taxa that have not yet been observed to co-occur, and uncertainties in trait-matching models.
+As data accumulates, interactions in metawebs should tend towards binarity, either taking a value of $1$ (observing an interaction at least once) or approaching $0$ (repeatedly failing to observe an interaction between co-occurring taxa).
+Confidently observing an interaction once confirms its biological feasibility, but failing to observe it (even on multiple occasions) does not ensure that it is non-feasible [e.g. due to false negatives,
+@Catchen2023Missinga].
+While local interaction probabilities are irreducible because of local variability, uncertainty of regional interactions reduces to
+$0$ with the addition of information.
+Moreover, although *neutrally* forbidden interactions [i.e., between rare species, @Canard2012Emergencea] tend to have low probability values in local networks, they may be non-random in the metaweb (i.e., a probability of $1$ when species' biological traits can support an interaction if they were to encounter each other at high enough abundances).
 Likewise, non-co-occurring taxa may have a non-zero probability of interaction in the metaweb.
+Regional interaction probabilities are thus fundamentally different from local interaction probabilities, both in terms of uncertainty sources and probability values.

 The extent of sampling effort influences our evaluation of probabilities of potential interactions, as sampling over a larger area or for a longer duration